 Does the course fee include the certification exam fee?

 No. Exam and application fees are paid directly to the Project Management Institute (PMI), and currently run around $500 for the PMP and around $300 for the CAPM.
 More details are available at the PMI website.
-You will then take your exam at a computer testing center.
+You will then take your exam at a computer testing center, or possibly online.

 When and where are the exams available?

 The PMP and CAPM exams are available at Pearson VUE testing centers throughout the US and around the world.
-On-island this means the UCCI testing center.
-The CAPM exam is also offered via the web utilizing remote proctoring (although we don’t recommend it).
+On-island this means the UCCI or ICCI testing centers.
+The exams are also offered via the web utilizing remote proctoring (although we don’t recommend it).
 The exact dates/times available for you to schedule your exam will vary slightly depending on the testing center, but in principle the exam is available during normal business hours 6 days a week.